Information for Families

 What if I consent to have my child’s DNA in the Registry, but later change my mind?

 You are free to withdraw your child’s DNA sample from the Registry at any time.
-To withdraw, you would need to submit a letter to the Data Coordinating Center.
-After the letter is received, no further research on the DNA sample will happen.
+To withdraw please contact the Data Coordinating Center.
+After you ask to withdraw your consent, no further research will be done on the DNA sample.
 Any information about your child’s DNA that researchers have already learned will not be destroyed.
-The information generated from the DNA would remain part of the completed research.
+The information generated from the DNA would remain part of the Registry.

 Other questions or concerns?

-Should you have additional questions please contact the Data Coordinating Center at the Michigan Public Health Institute:
+Should you have additional questions please contact the SDY Case Registry Data Coordinating Center at the Michigan Public Health Institute: